kentcdodds/teacher-bios/scott-moss.md

 twitter-username: @scotups
 github-username: Hendrixer
 ---
 Scott is the CEO and co-founder of Tipe and Onespeed.
-Priorly he was an experienced engineer in Silicon Valley and SF working with some of the top tech companies.
+Previously he was an experienced engineer in Silicon Valley and SF working with some of the top tech companies.
 He's known in the JS community for his contributions to Angular including popular open source projects, conference talks, and courses.